 The project – named ‘Puerto Libertad’ – is planned on a site six kilometers north-west of the town of the same name in the northern State of Sonora.
 Acciona Energía will build the turnkey installation for the joint venture named AT Solar, set up by Acciona Energía (50%) and Tuto Energy (50%), a subsidiary of Biofields group, which has 3,800 hectares of land in Puerto Libertad set aside for renewable energy projects.

 Completion of the construction work is planned for late 2017, with the plant entering commercial service in early 2019.
 The output of the solar plant will be sold to the Federal Electricity Commission (CFE) under a long-term contract spanning 15 years of electricity production and 20 years of clean energy certificates.
 The contract with the CFE is expected to be signed before 31 January 2017.

 The solar energy produced at the Puerto Libertad plant will be sufficient to power 285,000 Mexican homes per year, while avoiding annual emissions of more than 460,000 metric tons of CO2 from conventional coal-fired power stations.

 395 MW awarded in two auctions

-By the end of the year, ACCIONA will have installed 389 MW of solar PV plants in Chile, South Africa, Portugal and Spain.
-The Puerto Libertad plant will take ACCIONA’s solar capacity over 600 MWp.
+By the end of the year, the company will have installed 389 MW of solar PV plants in Chile, South Africa, Portugal and Spain.
+The Puerto Libertad plant will take Acciona’s solar capacity over 600 MWp.